qu1x/bml/README.md

 ## License

-Copyright (c) 2019 Rouven Spreckels <n3vu0r@qu1x.org>

-Usage of the works is permitted provided that this instrument is retained with the works, so that any entity that uses the works is notified of this instrument.

-DISCLAIMER: THE WORKS ARE WITHOUT WARRANTY.
+Licensed under `ISC`.

 ## Contribution

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the works by you shall be licensed as above, without any additional terms or conditions.